 - ideate it,

-- design marketing campaigns for different social media platforms.
+- design digital marketing campaigns for different social media platforms.

 Reasons to hire a social media manager

-Did you know 75% of people of age 18-26 make purchase decisions via social media platforms?
+Did you know 75% of people of age 18-26 make purchase decisions via their social media accounts?
 Imagine the hold this medium has now.
-Therefore, hiring a social media manager is a precursor to any brand’s social success story.
+Therefore, hiring a social media manager is a precursor to any brand’s social media campaign success story.

 Moreover, to justify further, reasons like: